waynegramlich/Fab/docs/FabGeometries.md

 An public immutable class specifying a plane via point in the plane and a normal.
 Constructor Attributes:
 * *Contact* (Vector): Some contact point that anywhere in the plane.
 * *Normal* (Vector): The normal to the plane.

 Computed Attributes:
 * *UnitNormal* (Vector): The unit normal vector.
 * *Distance* (float): The distance from the origin using normal to a point on the plane.
 * *Origin* (Vector):
-  The location on the plane where the from origin along normal intersects the plane.
+  The location on the plane where the vector from origin along normal intersects the plane.

 Constructor:
 * FabPlane(Contact, Normal)